LingResCtr/dead-languages-corpus/README.md

 ### Curation Rationale

-The goal of this project was to ensure that the LRC's data collection was accessible in a modern, open-source, and developer-friendly format.
+The goal of this project is to ensure that the LRC's data collection is accessible in a modern, open-source, and developer-friendly format.

 ### Source Data

-The source data was the original web-based collection of language lessons on the Linguistics Research Center [website](https://lrc.la.utexas.edu/eieol).
+The source data comes from the [LRC](https://liberalarts.utexas.edu/lrc/)'s [Early Indo-European OnLine](https://lrc.la.utexas.edu/eieol) ([EIEOL](https://lrc.la.utexas.edu/eieol)) collection of language lessons.

 #### Initial Data Collection and Normalization

-[More Information Needed]
+Initial data was downloaded on 2022/11/17.
+The scripts included can be run on subsequent data imports collected in the `raw/` subdirectory.

 #### Who are the source language producers?

 The data was originally produced and collected by humans.

-The lessons were originally compiled as part of a broader education project, and the authors were academics working at the University of Texas.
+The lessons were originally compiled as part of a broader education project.
+Authors were scholars working at or with the University of Texas at Austin.

 ### Annotations